StewedDownSteve/ProjectManagment_FS_App/README.md

 **Tech used:** GraphQl, Apollo, MongoDB, Express, React, Node, Javascript, CSS

-Developed using the MERN stack—MongoDB, Express, React, and Node.js—this project showcases my skills in crafting scalable web applications.
-Utilizing GraphQL for efficient data queries and management, Apollo for seamless client-server interaction, and CSS for styling, this app ensures a smooth and intuitive user experience.
+Developed using the MERN stack this project showcases my skills in crafting scalable web applications.
+Utilizing GraphQL for efficient data queries and management, Apollo for seamless client-server interaction, and added CSS for styling, this app ensures a smooth and intuitive user experience.

 ## Optimizations
 In pursuit of scalability, I've employed well-designed schemas and an MVC architecture.
 This not only enhances the app's performance but also lays a foundation for easy integration of additional features in the future.
 The separation of queries and mutations ensures organized code, making maintenance and expansion a breeze.